The fifth series of BBC comedy series Cuckoo absolutely confirms its status as the, so-called, “Doctor Who of comedy”.

 MacDowell is stunt casting in the same sense Lautner was.
 Nobody would have expected Jacob the werewolf from Twilight to appear in a quirky, redoubtably British comedy series, and it is equally bizarre seeing the middle aged but still elegant and statuesque MacDowell, still best known for her role opposite Hugh Grant in Four Weddings and a Funeral (not to mention the face of L’oreal for three decades), playing broad, Deep South accented comedy alongside Greg Davies.
 Yet it works.
 MacDowell chews up the part with relish, spitting plots and poison as the self-centered, fallen real estate heiress wife with glee.
 She, too, works surprisingly well alongside Davies.

 It was extremely brave of Cuckoo to again try and weather the departure of the character who provides the main catalyst for the comedy.
 It displays a confidence by the stars and writers in the existing characters who work alongside said exotic star, justifiably.
 Davies could play Ken in his sleep because, in reality, he’s probably only a little bit removed from the actor himself.
 Baxendale’s Lorna is the heart of the show, in many ways; her comic rapport with Davies is marvellous and Cuckoo probably wouldn’t work if you removed her.
-As much as McVey is good in the role, Rachel has always been the weakest link, and given Ivy is not introduced through her as Cuckoo or Dale were, she becomes over this season increasingly surplus to requirements in many ways, despite the stirrings of a same-sex relationship with her ex-boyfriend’s girlfriend in the offing.
+As much as Smith is good in the role, Rachel has always been the weakest link, and given Ivy is not introduced through her as Cuckoo or Dale were, she becomes over this season increasingly surplus to requirements in many ways, despite the stirrings of a same-sex relationship with her ex-boyfriend’s girlfriend in the offing.

-Cuckoo does often fall back on many of the same jokes, particularly this series sex videos and Davies getting his kit off, but the sheer charm of it always makes it work and makes it funny.
+Cuckoo does often fall back on many of the same jokes, particularly in this series sex videos and Davies getting his kit off, but the sheer charm of it always makes it work and makes it funny.
 It straddles the eccentric and bizarre more confidently than the Davies-written Channel 4 comedy series Man Down, which in some respects treads similar ground, but fails to have as solid a character foundation and family base from which to balance the outlandish jokes.
 While natural comic contrivances abound in a series where dogs heads accidentally get cooked, weed farms appear in stately homes, or even a weird woman in a pub depicts the future MacBeth-style, Cuckoo is charming and grounded enough to be somehow believable at the same time.

 MacDowell looks poised to reappear as the breath of fresh air that is Ivy and given the series ends on a cliffhanger, there looks like every indication Cuckoo may be recommissioned for more series.
 It deserves to.
 For a show five series and seven years in, it remains remarkably fresh, relaxed, confident and, most importantly of all, funny.
 Often in spades.